onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 How do I start...
 The road to Pai was 3 and a half hours with a nice scenery and ...
 762 grueling mountainside curves - motion sickness: ON!

 When I got there I instantly felt a much different vibe.
 It was so peaceful and beautiful - full of young people getting on a scooter for the first time in their lives (and many of them crashing after drinking..).
 After I settled I immediately went to The Sunset Bar which is apparently THE place to go for a mushroom trip.
 I simply said "Mushrooms" with the biggest smile in the world on my face but the bartender said there weren't any left since its the dry season and there hasn't been enough rain recently.
 As we will see later that wasn't the case.
 In the span of a few minutes after I had asked for the special thing came 2 more groups of people asking for the same and getting the same response.
 Anyway - we found some weed and rolled with it.
+Talked with a bunch of stoners who had experimented with all kinds of psychedelics and were currently training muai thai in Thailand.
 Then I heard about a music festival the same night a few kilometers out of Pai into the jungle aaand instantly decided I wanted to go.
 So after having some street food I went to some place where cabs were leaving to the festival - it was 21:00.
 There I met 2 cool dudes and we chatted a lot for the first 30-40 mins.
 Turns out we were the first people there and it all looked pretty cool.
 There were also fires and food stands around.
 Sooo I got pretty wasted that night - stayed until 4-5 and met a bunch of people, most of which I didn't remember the next day when we bumped throughout the city :D

 ## Day 10